robb-j/ss-boilerplate/README.md

 6. `sudo chmod -R 777 *` Then enter your password
 7. Visit `localhost/SITENAME/public_html/dev/build`
 8. Remove the boilerplate `git remote rm boilerplate`
+9. Name your theme (rename the folder) and ?flush before you set it in the cms

 ### Live Server Setup